How to Transfer Land Title in the Philippines 2023

 Here in the Philippines, the ultimate proof of property ownership is a title.
 We adopted the Torrens Title System, land registration, and land transfer system documenting the transfer of ownership of the property, from the original owner who registered it to the succeeding owners.
 How to transfer land title in the Philippines may not be relevant to you if you are not a real estate professional, a property seller, or a property buyer.
 The moment you sell or buy a property, the land title transfer process becomes something that you may want to know about.

 In a property purchase process, it should be made clear to all parties involved – seller, listing broker, buyer, and buyer’s broker – who should be doing the title transfer.
 That should have been agreed on from the start.

-If you are the buyer, it is in your best interest to know how to transfer land title to new owner, namely: YOU.
+If you are the buyer, it is in your best interest to know the steps on how to transfer land title in the Philippines to a new owner, namely: YOU.
 You may want to do this yourself, on the assumption that you have the time and the patience to go through with it.
-Alternatively, you can hire the services of a lawyer, a licensed real estate broker or a title transfer company, for a certain service fee.
+Alternatively, you can hire the services of a lawyer, a licensed real estate broker, or a title transfer company, for a certain service fee.
 Service fees vary depending on the location of the property.

 For your reference and guidance, here are the: